William Bowers: The Gunfighter

 In 1950 he was Oscar nominated for the gritty Gregory Peck Western, The Gunfighter at Fox.
+Bowers originally wrote this script, based on his own story, on "spec" for John Wayne.
+He says Wayne wanted to make it but only offered $10,000 so Bowers sold it to Fox for $70,000.
+He said " In a Western, like any other kind of story, the important thing is the story, not the authenticity.
+You have to first get a really good story then, if you put it in 1870, you go to your research department...
+But don't do that first.
+You'll waste more damn time trying to make it authentic before you ever even get a good story.
+The story is the important thing, the characterizations are the important thing, then you just put those characters in a Western."

 Bowers wrote Convicted (1950) for Columbia, Mrs. O'Malley and Mr. Malone (1951) for MGM, Cry Danger (1951) for Robert Parrish at RKO, The Mob (1951) for Parrish at Columbia, and The San Francisco Story (1952) for Parrish at RKO.

 He did Assignment: Paris (1952) for Parrish at Columbia and Split Second (1953) for Dick Powell at RKO.
 He did "The Girl on the Park Bench" (1953) for Powell's Four Star Theatre and some work on Beautiful But Dangerous (1954) for RKO.

 For Where's Raymond?
 (1953) Bowers wrote the episodes "Christmas" and "Redecorate the Coffeeshop".
 He did "Trouble with Youth" for Ford Television Theatre (1954).

 At Columbia he did Tight Spot (1955) and 5 Against the House (1955) for Phil Karlson.
 Bowers wrote "Prosper's Old Mother" (1955) and "It's Sunny Again" (1956) for General Electric Theatre and "Shoot the Moon" (1956) for Jane Wyman Presents The Fireside Theatre.
 At Fox he did a musical The Best Things in Life Are Free (1956).
+In May 1955 it was reported he was writing Lisbon for Ray Milland.

 Universal hired him for the remake of My Man Godfrey in 1957.
+He later said that in 1957 his rate was around $5,000 a week.
+"I would take any job that interested me, and a lot of them were stories that they were having trouble with, and I would go on them and fix them up.
+I enjoyed what I was doing.
+I loved the studio life.
+I thought eating in the commissary was about as much fun as you could have.
+I was still the big movie fan.
+I just couldn't believe that I was working in pictures, that I was really working for those people.